 A whale in the waters off Pico island © Dennis Van De Water/Dreamstime

 Whale watching has become tremendously popular since it first began on Pico years ago and still uses the old expertise of the lookouts in hilltop towers to spy the cetaceans.
-It is a truly world-class cetacean hotspot and a single three-hour trip might reveal two or three whale species and almost certainly some playful dolphins.
+It is a truly world-class cetacean hotspot and a single 3-hour trip might reveal two or three whale species and almost certainly some playful dolphins.
+Numerous enterprises now offer the experience.
 Because of the weather, the main season is from April to October, although cetaceans may be seen throughout the year and you may find there are opportunities in winter.
 Winter trips are more prone to cancellations, caused by rough seas or bad weather.
 With 27 species now recorded in Azorean waters out of a total of some 83 species of whales, dolphins and porpoises, this makes the Azores one of the world’s top places to observe them.
 The islands most geared up for organised excursions are Pico, Faial and São Miguel.

 Whale-watching in the Bay of Fundy © Tourism Nova Scotia

 Nova Scotia is one of the best places in the world to go whale-watching, both in terms of quantity, and variety – 21 whale species cruise the province’s coastal waters.
 Baleen whales (such as minke, humpback, fin and the critically endangered north Atlantic right whales) are drawn by huge amounts of plankton, krill and schools of small fish, particularly where the cold outflow of the Bay of Fundy meets the warm Gulf Stream waters.
 Toothed whales (such as pilot, killer (orca) and sperm whales) tend to eat fish and squid and are common in the Gulf of St Lawrence and Cabot Strait.
 Although it varies from species to species, whale numbers tend to be highest from late July to mid September.